kkamalvanshi/nft-starter-backend/README.md

-# NFT-Starter-Frontend
+# NFT-Starter-Backend

 This only includes frontend files.
-Here is the github link to the backend: https://github.com/kkamalvanshi/nft-starter-backend
+Here is the github link to the frontend: https://github.com/kkamalvanshi/nft-starter

 ## Basic Sample Hardhat Project